RE1 Exam Northern Province

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they stipulate the material of the examinations, because they seek to describe what the examination questions will be testing.
-All examination questions are based on the material as set out and in addition the Preparation Guides draw up exactly where you can find the appropriate information in the legislation.
+The Preparation Guides are important as they state the content of the examinations, because they seek to describe what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides map out precisely where you can discover the appropriate details in the legislation.